-While working full-time and authoring his nationally published book Landlording in Canada, Michael Drouillard received his Diploma in General Studies through Open Learning, which helped him gain acceptance into law school.
+While working full-time and authoring his nationally published book Landlording in Canada, Michael Drouillard received his Diploma in General Studies, which helped him gain acceptance into law school.

-60 credits total of college or university courses or a combination of college and university courses, including a minimum of 21 credits at the second year level or higher (numbered 2000 and above) are required.
+60 credits total of post-secondary (college and university) courses, including a minimum of 21 credits at the 2000 or above level

-Students are responsible for consulting with their program advisor to ensure that the courses they select are available and are appropriate for their program of study and educational goals.
-Students who proceed without approval may find that a course does not meet requirements and may be subject to transcript assessment fees.
+Consult with your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
+Otherwise, you may find that a course does not meet the program's requirements and cannot be applied toward that program's credential.

 Email Student Services to contact a Program Advisor about applying to the Certificate in General Studies program and to discover more about Open Learning and its programs and courses.